kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 8 - Hexadecimal
 A script that prints in lowercase all the numbers in base 16.
 Hexadecimal numbers are from 1 to 9 and A to F.

+## Task 9 - Patience, persistence and perspiration make an unbeatable combination for success
+A program that prints out all single digit decimal numbers in ascending order, separated by a comma and then a space.